msaps/MSSTabbedPageViewController/README.md

 - `tabTransitionStyle` - The transition style to use for the tabs.

 ## Requirements
-Supports iOS 8 and iOS 9.
+Supports iOS 8 and above.

 ## Author
 Merrick Sapsford